ckormanyos/boost_math_test_qemu/README.md

 This repository tests certain small parts of Boost.Math on a bare-metal ARM(R)-based embedded microcontroller system.

-CI runs using qemu verify correct operation on the embedded target.
+CI includes tests that verify the correct operation on the embedded target using qemu.

 TBD: Describe tests, environment and real-time embedded adaptions.